imrein/writeups/hackTheBox/beta_season2/zipping/notes.md

 ## File upload

-The file upload accepts a zip file.
-In that zip file it only accepts 1 pdf.
+The file upload accepts a `.zip` file.
+In that zip file it only accepts a single `.pdf` file.
--> This could be exploited by just renaming files + using null bytes in file names.
+    -> This could be exploited by just renaming files + using null bytes in file names to ignore file restrictions.

 Possible solutions:
-- rev.php%00.pdf
+- `rev.php%00.pdf`
-- rev.phpx00.pdf <- correct
+- `rev.phpx00.pdf` -> correct

 Solution:
 ```bash
 zip mal.zip "rev.phpX.pdf"
 ```

-Now use `hexedit` on the zip to replace the "X" (x58) in "rev.phpX.pdf" with "00" (x00).
+Now use `hexedit` on the zip to replace the "X" (x58) in `rev.phpX.pdf` with "00" (x00).

 Uploading this zip file with the reverse php shell using a nullbyte string to bypass the `.pdf` restriction works.

-Make sure to setup a netcat listener to catch the shell.
+(Make sure to setup a netcat listener to catch the shell.)
 ```bash
 nc -lvnp 9001
 ```

-User: rektsu
+**User: rektsu**

 ## Getting root